rust-lang/rfcs/text/0000-public-private-dependencies.md

 Compared to the resolver doing this implicitly
 - It is unclear if this would be any more difficult to implement in the resolver
 - Changing a dependency from `pub = false` to `pub = true` is backwards compatible because it has no affect on existing callers.
-- It is unclear how this would hanlde multiple versions of a package that are public
+- It is unclear how this would handle multiple versions of a package that are public

 The downside is it feels like the declaration is backwards.
 If you have one core crate (e.g. `clap`) and many crates branching off (e.g. `clap_complete`, `clap_mangen`),